samlinux-development/ic-nuxt/README.md

 A more in-depth explanation will be published next week on IcAcademy.
 Happy new Year!

+## Running the project
+Here you can find the [live demo](https://guxxd-cyaaa-aaaai-aq34a-cai.icp0.io/).

 ## Setup

 Make sure to install dependencies: